 All characters start with 80 points to distribute to their stats as they desire.
 (With a maximum of 18 in any one score) This does not include racial modifiers.
 (Yes, some of you might think this is a bit high, but the idea isn't to max out abilities, but rather to have enough points to play around with secondary skills and abilities rather than having to focus on a primary stat for survival.)

 This allows everyone to design their character as they see fit.
 (This is sandbox after all)

 All classes receive their max possible hit points per level.
 (Yes, some of you are probably thinking that's overpowered, but this IS epic fantasy.
 Expect things to beat you harder than normal, heh.)

 The main reason behind not rolling ability scores or hit points is to get rid of that part of "pure randomness" from the game.
 I feel that events and their repercussions should be shaped and molded much more by the actions a player takes, and much less by the simple roll of the dice.
-Also in previous games players would try to use their rerolls for ability scores or save them for hit die rolls.
+Also in previous games, players would try to use their rerolls for ability scores or save them for hit die rolls.
 This removes that entirely.
-Which leaves rerolls more open to use for epic or strange imaginative actions.
+Which leaves rerolls more open to using for epic or strange imaginative actions.

 I made a Wiki page for this on it's own: Alignments

 The Obsidian Portal kind of stinks for inventory.
 I suggest linking to a Google Sheet in your character description: https://docs.google.com/spreadsheets/